Indian Institute of Science Education and Research, Berhampur

-Indian Institute of Science Education and Research, Berhampur (IISER Berhampur) is an autonomous public research and science education institute in Berhampur, Odisha, India.
+Indian Institute of Science Education and Research, Berhampur (IISER Berhampur) ଭାରତୀୟ ବିଜ୍ଞାନ ଶିକ୍ଷା ଏବଂ ଗବେଷଣା ସଂସ୍ଥାନ, ବ୍ରହ୍ମପୁର is an autonomous public research and science education institute in Berhampur, Odisha, India.

 Established in 2016, the institute is one of the 7 IISERs established by the Ministry of Human Resource Development.
 IISER Berhampur is recognized as an Institute of National Importance by the Government of India.
 The institute started functioning from the 2016–17 academic year in August.

 IISER Berhampur offers a Bachelor of Science and Master of Science (BS-MS) dual-degree, Doctor of Philosophy (Ph.D.), and Integrated Ph.D. (i-Ph.D.) degrees in Mathematics, Physics, Chemistry, Biology, and Earth Sciences.
 Students can also pursue minors in fields such as Data Sciences, Bioengineering, and Engineering Physics.
 Additionally, IISER Berhampur provides opportunities for post-doctoral positions and various other roles, including Research Associate and Junior Research Fellow (JRF) project fellow.

 History

-Indian Institutes of Science Education and Research (IISERs) were created in 2006 through a proclamation of the Indian government's Ministry of Human Resource Development. aiming to promote quality education and research in basic sciences.
-In the same year, IISERs opened in Pune and Kolkata.
-This was followed by institutes at Mohali (2007), Bhopal and Trivandrum (2008), Tirupati (2015) and Berhampur (2016).
-Each IISER is a degree-granting autonomous institution that aims to integrate science, education and research.
+The Indian Institutes of Science Education and Research (IISERs) were created in 2006 through a proclamation of the Indian government's Ministry of Human Resource Development, with the mandate to combine advanced scientific research with undergraduate in the basic sciences—reversing a long-standing post-independence policy that had kept teaching (in colleges and universities) and research (in specialised institutes) largely separate.
+IISERs first opened in Pune and Kolkata in 2006, followed by Mohali (2007) and Bhopal and Thiruvananthapuram (2008).

+IISER Tirupati (2015) and IISER Berhampur (2016) followed roughly a decade later as the sixth and seventh institutes in the system.
+IISER Berhampur began functioning from the 2016–17 academic year, initially operating from a transit campus in Berhampur, with IISER Bhopal serving as its mentor institute until a director was appointed.
+In October 2018, the Union Cabinet approved funding for a permanent campus, which was constructed at Laudigam in Ganjam district and formally dedicated to the nation by Prime Minister in February 2024.

+Each IISER is a degree-granting autonomous institution and was declared an Institute of National Importance by Act of Parliament in 2012.